 While it’s basic in what it does, my main priority is riding outside.
 This means I use the trainer to keep my fitness up when the weather is terrible, or when I’m very busy and getting out on the trails is difficult.

-Once you have decided to get into riding "on road or off road" is likely the first big choice you need to make.
+Once you have decided to get into riding "on-road or off-road" is likely the first big choice you need to make.

-If you live in a city and you plan to use the bike to commute and really have no desire to ride off road, then a road or "commuter" bike is likely your best choice.
+If you live in a city and you plan to use the bike to commute and really have no desire to ride off-road, then a road or "commuter" bike is likely your best choice.
 Road bikes are built to be light with thin tyres which minimise rolling resistance.
 This means you will expend less energy when going at a certain speed.
 Unlike mountain bikes, they do not need suspension or wide tyres so are often lighter, easier to store and more convenient to move around.

 A mountain bike can be used on the road reasonably well, it will just be a little slower.
 On the other hand, if you choose a road bike or a commuter, you do limit yourself to only bitumen and smooth gravel roads.
 Should you later decide you want to ride in reserves and permissible national parks then it will almost certainly mean buying another bike.

 While this is a personal decision, I find mountain bike riding quite a bit more exciting and enjoyable as it means my adrenaline urges are met.
-Considering I have come from years of riding motorbikes off road, admittedly this puts me in a different position to most people.
+Considering I have come from years of riding motorbikes off-road, admittedly this puts me in a different position to most people.
 If maximum fitness was my number one priority, I’d be on a road bike though.

 Another thing that should be considered if you are looking at riding a mountain bike is the availability of trails in your area.
-There are now thousands off designated off-road trails around Australia which can be found on apps like "Trailforks".
+There are now thousands of designated off-road trails around Australia which can be found on apps like "Trailforks".
 If you love the idea of pulling out a map and looking for new places to ride every weekend, technology like this is a godsend, and in the palm of your hand with a smartphone.

 Finally, if you decide that mountain bikes are what you want to do, it does get a little more complicated needing to mount them on your vehicle either on a bike rack or a roof rack mounted system if you are travelling to where you want to ride.

-None of these things are terribly costly, but all of this adds a level of cost and complication which is completely avoided if your riding is simply stepping out of your front door and busting out an easy 20 – 60 minutes when it is convenient to you.
+None of these things is terribly costly, but all of this adds a level of cost and complication which is completely avoided if your riding is simply stepping out of your front door and busting out an easy 20 – 60 minutes when it is convenient to you.

 One of the nicest things I have found about cycling is the fact my whole family can get involved; we usually go out 1 – 2 times a week which is amazing quality time together.